Closings, business changes, announcements and COVID-19 testing

 If you need to contact the fire department for any non-emergencies, you may call us at (606) 523-6509.

-• CORBIN RECREATION CENTER — Effective Saturday, March 14 the Rec Center will be closed due to coronavirus until further notice.
+• CORBIN RECREATION CENTER -- The Rec Center will be closed due to coronavirus until further notice.

 Contact information for various offices: